 Haywards Heath Road, North Chailey, Lewes, East Sussex BN8 4EF www.chf.org.uk/futures-life-skills-centre.html

 It’s hard to match the amazing facilities for over 16s with physical disabilities and/or learning disabilities at Chailey, a purpose-built facility in rural Sussex.
-There’s a fully-equipped gym, spa and sauna with treatments, multi-media suite, arts and craft facilities, , multi-sensory room, café and a gadget-filled kitchen and living skills area.
-There’s plenty going on in the schools holidays, as well as in term time and there’s a 15% discount for Compass Card holders on standard prices (except gym packages), plus it’s fully accessible with free parking and hoist-assisted changing.
-There’s plenty going on at Easter at Chailey, so check it out!
+There’s a fully-equipped gym, spa and sauna with treatments, multi-media suite, arts and craft facilities, multi-sensory room, café and a gadget-filled kitchen and living skills area.
+There’s plenty going on in the school holidays, as well as in term time and there’s a 15% discount for Compass Card holders on standard prices (except gym packages), plus it’s fully accessible with free parking and hoist-assisted changing.

 Chichester Harbour Conservancy